SEARCH

 Compound

-Substance made up of two or more different types of atoms chemically bonded
+Made up of 2 or more different elements chemically combined

 Salt + ammonia